ryanatkn/react-typescript-closing-the-loop/README.md

 ### Find all references
 ![Find all references](/img/find-all-references.gif?raw=true)

-### Angular's broken loop
+### Angular's formerly broken loop
-In Angular, notice how the computer doesn't help with simple typos on the component or template, despite having first-class integration with TypeScript.
+~~In Angular, notice how the computer doesn't help with simple typos on the component or template, despite having first-class integration with TypeScript.
-None of the above demos work with Angular templates.
+None of the above demos work with Angular templates.~~ Stay tuned.
 ![Angular 2](/img/angular.gif?raw=true)